mkessel007/genesis-toolbar-extras/readme.txt

 * "Tee Box" by Alan Smith/Media317 (free)
 * "Weight Loss" by Selena - PLR Diva (free)
 * "DocPress" (Genesis Version) by Okay Themes (Mike McAlister) (once premium - not longer available, though...)
-* from "ThemeForest" marketplace, all premium: "Caffeinated" by jtwerdy / "Dizain 01" by themedizain (includes support for Portfolio post type!) / "Improvement" by Kuba Sto / "Avett" by KidThemes / "Hightech" by Lauren Mancke & Northbound Design / "Nzig" by haikbvn (not longer available, though...)
+* from "ThemeForest" marketplace, all premium: "AyoShop" by AyoThemes / "Caffeinated" by jtwerdy / "Dizain 01" by themedizain (includes support for Portfolio post type!) / "Improvement" by Kuba Sto / "Avett" by KidThemes / "Hightech" by Lauren Mancke & Northbound Design / "Nzig" by haikbvn (not longer available, though...)
 * "On Demand" (Genesis Version) by Press75.com (once premium, not longer available...)
 * "Extended Magazine" by WPChildThemes (once premium, not longer available, though...)